64qyt6za/GSGSmartiecar/README.md

 ### Design Process

-For the World Final, we ran a throurogh analysis of our German Final car version to identify, what worked well and what did not works so well.
+For the European Final, we ran a throurogh analysis of our German Final car version to identify, what worked well and what did not works so well.
 From that, we compiled a list what to keep and what we want to improve..

 Results of analysis: